They Who Feed on Shadows - Episode 6

 I stop at the west end of the house and get out of my car to watch.
 The chicken walks down the brick front steps that lead to the office entrance and plods across the driveway to the patient parking area.

 Behind every great cock is a woman wearing enormous sunglasses.
-She waits discretely for her rooster behind the wheel of a BMW.
-Smoke fleets out the window from her cigarette.
-The chicken walks up to the driver’s-side and throws open his wings, presenting himself.
-The woman claps tightly and shakes her head.
-She flicks her cigarette into our driveway and the pair have a quick, heated exchange.
-I can’t hear the man’s costume-muffled mumbles.
+She waits discreetly for her rooster behind the wheel of a BMW.
+Smoke coils out the window from her cigarette.
+The chicken walks up to the driver’s-side window and throws open his wings, presenting himself.
+His woman claps once and shakes her head, flicks her cigarette into our driveway.
+The pair have a quick, heated exchange.
+I can’t hear his costume-muffled mumbles.

 The woman’s voice is high and bright, however.